Get ready to preheat your ovens, because I’ve got the a great classic banana bread recipe!

 - 1 teaspoon of baking soda

-- 1 ¾ cups of flour (organic whole wheat or gluten free all purpose)
+- 1 ¾ cup of all purpose flour (whole wheat or gluten free all purpose can be used)

 - ¾ cup of coconut palm sugar